davidsjohnson/MATOS/README.md

 agents, and sound generation.
 Most of the development of a new Agent happens in the Agent's `init()` method.
 Here you can register
 BDI components (see below), add new sensor and agent communication monitors.
 See Agent.cpp for a demo implementation that handles sensor and agent communication, sound generation and BDI processing.

+### Timeline
+Currently, beat alignment is handled by a single agent that sends out tick messages to all neighboring agents.
+Given a specified tempo, the Timeline sends out 4 ticks per beat.
+Each tick triggers the PD patch to play the next beat in the sequencer.
+The Timeline also performs a simple latency calculation before starting to estimate the latency of messages to each neighbor.
+Ticks are sent in order of latency to ensure ticks are received at all agents at approximately the same time.

+NOTE: The Timeline is being designed to allow for decentralization in a future iteration.

 ## Behavior, Desires and Intentions (BDI) Framework